 How the Sidecar got its name is a source of debate: Both a French and English bar claim to have invented the cocktail for a customer who arrived at the location in the sidecar of a motorcycle.
 That seems plausible enough.

 Bar veteran Dale DeGroff, however, says the drink’s name references the mixture that’s left in the shaker after straining and served in a shot glass on the side.
-This little treat is called, that’s right, a sidecar.
+This little bonus is called, that’s right, a sidecar.
 You don’t have to serve a little shot alongside your Sidecar, but it’s a sure way to elicit smiles from whoever you’re serving—and it’s a great segue into telling the origin story of the cocktail.